-As soon as the children begin to show signs of effectively blending the phonemes learnt within the RWI sessions we benchmark them using the Book Banding system.
+As soon as the children are competent following the Little Wandle scheme, we benchmark them using the Book Banding system.
 This is a recognised scheme that assesses the child's fluency of reading as well as the comprehension skills that they have.
-We have ensured that the children reading up to the book band Gold have access to phonetically decodable books that correlate with the RWI sounds that they have learnt.
-When the child completes the RWI program they continue to move through the book bands and progress through the Book Band colours that are no longer phonetically decodable.
-Please see Appendix 1 that demonstrates this correlation.
+As they progress through the Book Band colours, they will encounter books that are no longer phonetically decodable.